lucasj23/weather-data-pipeline/README.md

 - Loads results into a PostgreSQL Data Warehouse (Dockerized)

 The project follows best practices in Data Engineering: ELT, orchestration, containerized infrastructure, unit testing, and CI/CD.
+Also, the project can serve as the foundation for analytical use cases such as building dashboards, querying historical climate behavior, identifying long-term temperature trends, and supporting future forecasting or BI applications.
+The processed data stored in PostgreSQL enables flexible querying and further visualization in tools like Tableau, Power BI, or Python notebooks.
 ---

 ## Pipeline Architecture